n1k0/nicolas.perriault.net/_posts/code/2021/2021-10-21-elm-result-pipeline.md

 }
 ```

-Hmm wait, checking for these results every time we need a value is gonna be painful:
+Hmm wait, imagine you're only interested in a `FavoriteDogs` record when all six available slots are filled.
+Checking for this is gonna be painful:

 ```elm
 showDogs : FavoriteDogs -> Html msg